twiddlingbits/anthonys-early-code/readme.md

 # Anthony J. Wood's Early Code
 Welcome to my early-years software collection.
 Here you will find executable code, source code, magazine articles, notes, and rejection/acceptance letters I wrote or designed while in middle school to college.
-I created this repo mostly lfor myself, but a little bit for my friends and family.
+I created this repo mostly for myself and as an archive/backup, but a little bit for my friends and family.

 [Summary Here](./index.md)